Custody Petition Packet

 Don't forget, you must have the Adobe Flash Player to use the interactive forms.

-If you don’t have all of the required information, you can still use the interactive forms to fill in the information you do have.
-If you set up a free and confidential user name and password for the interactive forms, you can start your form, save your answers, and finish completing the interactive forms when you have the remaining needed information.
+If you don’t have all of the needed information, you can still use the interactive forms to fill in the information you do have.
+If you set up a free user name and password for the interactive forms, you can start your form, save your answers, and finish completing the interactive forms when you have the remaining needed information.
 Or, you can complete as much of the information as possible, take your forms to your local CAO office, and ask for assistance with filling in the remaining needed information.

 To learn more about the project and what to expect when you use the interactive court forms, check out our Frequently Asked Questions page.